retaildevcrews/AdaptiveCardTransformerExampleBot/README.md

 This is DocBot, a sample Teams bot implementation that simulates scheduling a Doctor's appointment.

 This project represents a scenario where a backend API handles all of the dialog flow logic.
 All user responses are forwarded to the API and all of the API's responses are transformed/adapted to be displayed to the user as [Adaptive Cards](https://adaptivecards.io/).
-To achieve this, the bot leverages `adaptive-card-transformer`.
-See the [Adaptive Card Transformer repo](https://github.com/retaildevcrews/AdaptiveCardTransformer) for more information.
+To achieve this, the bot leverages the [Adaptive Card Tranformer](https://github.com/retaildevcrews/AdaptiveCardTransformer).

 This repository contains a sample [Microsoft Teams bot](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/what-are-bots), backend API, and set of plugins to use with `adaptive-card-transformer`.